SimonValentino/CowordleBot/README.md

 This project has a wordle bot in the wordle_bot.py file as well as a webdriver in the cowordle_driver.py file that uses the bot to automate Cowordle games because I was lazy and winning was way to hard.
 It's much more enjoyable to watch my opponents struggle while I sit back and win without lifting a finger.

+# How to use it

+You can change the bots words and starting word with the words and starting_word keyword args.
+These default to the wordle answer list and "trace" (the bots favorite starting word).
+You can find the guess list and answers list from their respective variable names in the word_reservoir.py module.
+Beware that using the guess list is a bit buggy.
+I honestly think it's faster using only the answer list anyway.
+You can change your cowordle username in both drivers.
+In the Eldrow driver changing IS_HARD_MODE will actually change what the bot guesses, which does not change my custom bot driver.
+My bot will always play hard mode.

+Just run either the driver that uses my custom wordle bot or the driver that scraped the eldrow website and enjoy some free wins.

 # The Wordle Bot

 When coding this bot I realized how many ways there are to go about making a wordle bot.
 I will explain my approach, but remember, this is by no stretch of imagination the only one.